-Study design
+2.1 Study design

 This was a comparative study using data from a prospective cohort of consecutive patients discharged from three adult respiratory wards at St James University Hospital Leeds during March 2015.
-Exclusion criteria included absence of a primary respiratory diagnosis, a missing discharge summary or an ambulatory patient attending for a day case procedure such as a bronchoscopy.
+Exclusion criteria included the absence of a primary respiratory diagnosis, a missing discharge summary or an ambulatory patient attending for a day case procedure such as a bronchoscopy.

-For each patient, we generated four lists of diagnostic codes:
+For each patient, we generated four lists of diagnosis codes (Table 1):

-The reference list.
-This was derived soon after discharge by the doctor responsible for the care episode, working with a specialist respiratory coder using the case notes
+The gold standard list.
+This was derived soon after discharge by the doctor responsible for the care episode, working with a coder using the case notes

 The remote coded list with case notes.
-This was derived by an experienced coder using the paper case notes in addition to the electronic discharge summaries
+This was derived by a coder using the paper case notes in addition to the electronic discharge summaries

 The remote coded list.
-This was derived by the specialist coder using the electronic discharge summary, which had been generated by junior doctors following discharge using a basic template.
+This was derived by the coder using the electronic discharge summary, which had been generated by junior doctors following discharge using a basic template.

 The point of care coded list with doctor.
-This was derived by a doctor naïve to the case and the specialist coder using the electronic discharge summary alone
+This was derived by a doctor naïve to the case and the coder using the electronic discharge summary alone

 One author (RT) who did not participate in the coding process compared the four lists of codes for each patient.

+Table 1: Definition of source of coding and personal involvement in code generation